Upcycled Clothing Brands To Know

 Like some of the other big name high street brands, Urban Outfitters doesn’t have a good track record for their production practices.
 That’s why it is interesting to find that they have introduced their very own upcycled range.

 Using their team of resources they find surplus materials or deadstock – products that companies make but aren’t able to sell.
 The fate of deadstock and surplus materials normally ends up in landfills, but the team at Urban Renewals revamp them.
-Because of that each pieces is created in very limited numbers, so if you’re looking for that original feel at a price that won’t break the bank, check out the Urban Renewal range by Urban Outfitters.
+Because of that, each piece is created in very limited numbers, so if you’re looking for that original feel at a price that won’t break the bank, check out the Urban Renewal range by Urban Outfitters.
 P.S avoid their normal line…

-Another big brand catching on to upcycling scene is ASOS.
-ASOS have been making moves making their clothes more ethical as seen by their ASOS Eco Edit range.
+Another big brand catching on to the upcycling scene is ASOS.
+ASOS has been making moves making their clothes more ethical as seen by their ASOS Eco Edit range.
 But they have taken it a step further with their ASOS Reclaimed line.
 The sourcing team their scours the globe to find authentic vintage clothing and rework and update them into modern designs for the 21st century.
 One of the great things about this line is that is actually affordable for both men and women.

-Last on the list, Insecta Shoes, are a fabulous shoe brand made in Brazil.
+Last, on the list, Insecta Shoes, are a fabulous shoe brand made in Brazil.
 They take old vintage fabrics and recycled plastic bottles and repurpose them into spectacular shoes.
 From shoes to boots to sandals and slippers.
 If you’re looking to protect your toes from the elements, they probably have a style for you.

 Insecta use used the fabrics that they have salvaged and used the remarkable prints to create stand out pieces.
-The rubber soles are made from shredder rubber from excess taken from the shoe industry.
+The rubber soles are made from shredded rubber from excess taken from the shoe industry.
 Even the insoles are made from 100% recycled plastics and fabrics made from their own production process.
 Wow.
 Did I mention that they were vegan too?

 There are massive benefits to upcycling and recycling clothes.
 Because far less raw materials are needed, limiting environmental damages.
-From saving water use, chemical use and reducing carbon emissions: upcycling is one the most sustainable ways to produce clothing.
+From saving water use, chemical use and reducing carbon emissions: upcycling is one of the most sustainable ways to produce clothing.

 The biggest benefit of all is that conscious consumers and ethical shoppers know that together they have assisted in helping out our planet and end up with amazing individual pieces to suit their needs.
 Everybody wins.
 Humans, Animals and the Planet –

-Emails once a week on the latest ethical fashion, news and style!
+Thanks Emails once a week on the latest ethical fashion, news and style!